VRSG's Core Image Generator Features

 VRSG provides realistic light lobes that yield per-pixel radial attenuation and per-vertex axial attenuation.
 VRSG light lobes are flexible enough to support landing lights, taxi lights, headlights, and searchlights.
 VRSG light lobes do not require multiple database render passes or hardware that can store alpha information in the frame buffer.
 Instead, VRSG light lobes are rendered single-pass, which affords minimal performance degradation when enabling a light lobe.
 You can configure multiple concurrent, independent light lobes.
 No drastic impact on fill rate or geometry processing penalties is incurred when enabling light lobes.
 VRSG supports independent, concurrent, steerable light lobes for video cards that support Pixel Shader Model 5.0.

 VRSG supports a highly optimized dynamic lighting pipeline, which uses per-vertex color, blended with per-polygon material, combined with ambient lighting conditions and directional light sources for efficient and convincing dynamic lighting effects.

 VRSG supports environment and weather effects such as:

 VRSG uses an ephemeris model to calculate sun position, moon position, star position, and moon phase from date, time, and geographic location.
 Lighting conditions can also be automatically calculated from date, time, and geographic location.

 Using CIGI or DIS SetDataPDUs, users can instantiate multiple volumetric clouds from our library of over 13 cloud models.
 A cloud can be positioned, oriented, scaled, and moved over time.
 Volumetric clouds are particle masses that model light absorption, creating a realistic reduction in visibility when flown through.
 VSRG features a real-time dynamic lighting model for clouds that models light absorbtion as a function of particle depth into the cloud along the line-of-sight to the sun.
 Clouds can cast shadows on the terrain.

-MetaVR provides a plug-in mechanism for users who want to generate overlay graphics using a low-level graphics API.
-The end user develops a dynamically loaded library (DLL), which the visual system loads at run time.
+MetaVR provides a plug-in mechanism for users who want to generate overlay graphics, such as sensor overlays, using a low-level graphics API.
+The end user develops a dynamically loaded library (DLL), which the visual system loads at runtime.
 The visual system makes calls into functions exported by the DLL, which pass the thread of execution to the user-written function.
 From within the DLL, the user can use Direct3D to render customized overlays.